browserengineering/book/book/scheduling-and-threading.md

 scripts.
 For example, it's easy to make a change to `TaskRunner` to only run one script per second, or to not run them at all during page load, or when a tab is not the active tab.
-This flexibilty is quite powerful, and we can use it without having to dive into the guts of a `Tab` or how it loads web pages at all---all we'd have to do is implement a new `TaskRunner` heuristic.
+This flexibilty is quite powerful, and we can use it without having to dive into the guts of a `Tab` or how it loads web pages---all we'd have to do is implement a new `TaskRunner` heuristic.

 Now for the fun part I promised.
 Let's implement the [`setTimeout`][settimeout] JavaScript API, which provides a way to run JavaScript a given number of milliseconds from now.
 In terms of the JavaScript and Python communication, it'll use an approach with handles, similar to the `addEventListener` code we added in [Chapter 9](scripts.md#event-handling).
-The new part will be our first use of Python threads.
+The *new* part will be our first use of Python threads.

 [settimeout]: https://developer.mozilla.org/en-US/docs/Web/API/setTimeout